2020 Top Events and Festivals in Arkansas

 This celebration of spring features thousands of blooming jonquils in a 19th-century restoration village.
 Other attractions include craft vendors, musicians performing varied types of music, surrey rides, food vendors, special interpretive programs and historic tours, buffet meals at Williams Tavern Restaurant and more.

 CONTACT: 870-983-2684, www.HistoricWashingtonStatePark.com.

-Joey Fatone is the Grand Marshal this year and Jon Heder of "Napoleon Dynamite," is the official starter.
+Actor Danny Trejo will be the official starter for this parade.
 The event also features green fireworks, Irish belly dancers, floats, the Irish Order of Elvi (a group of Elvis look-alikes), marchers, Irish Wolfhounds and more.
-The Official Starter of the parade this year is pro wrestler Ric Flair.
 The event is held on historic Bridge Street, which became famous in the 1940s when Ripley's Believe It or Not designated it "The Shortest Street in the World."

 April (TBA): Tales of the Crypt, Fort Smith